-Accordingly, you’ll want to make sure the contract states that when you part ways, consultants will not change or remove any of the content they added, modified or optimized on your behalf.
+Accordingly, you’ll want to make sure the contract states that when you part ways, consultants will not change or remove any of the content they added, modified or optimized on your website on your behalf.
 You also should ask consultants whether they charge any fees for early contract termination, and if so, to specify them in the contract.

 I think we covered most of the questions you should ask.
 You can continue this conversation with me on WhatsApp (look out for the green button) or Skype